synthic/catalyst-companion/README.md

 Mirror of http://mirrorsedge.dice.se

-Used for discovering time trials, viewing player records, and customizing your Runner's Tag. :runner:
+Used for discovering time trials, viewing player records, and customizing your Runner Tag. :runner: